Shivam-Nautiyal/miniproject/README.md

 # miniproject
-3RD SEM MINI PROJECT WEB DESIGN made this site using simple html and css
+3RD SEM MINI PROJECT WEB DESIGN
+Contains only frontend, made using HTML and CSS.